 - Using a fly swatter.
-Fortunately, drain flies are not as good in maneuvering in the air as normal flies and they’re much slower as well.
-They spend a lot of time sitting on the wall (especially during daytime) where they’re easy targets.
+Fortunately, drain flies are not as good at maneuvering in the air as normal flies and they’re much slower as well.
+They spend a lot of time sitting on the wall (especially during the daytime) where they’re easy targets.

 - Using natural sprays, such as Terminix SafeShield Natural Indoor spray or Pyrid aerosol.
 Both contain natural ingredients and can be used indoors and outdoors as well.

 - Using sticky traps, such as Musca-Stick Jr. It attracts drain flies with pheromones, and when they want to land unseeingly on the orange-colored trap they get stuck.
 Musca-Stick Jr. has no odor and contains no insecticides.
 It’s easy to install and use, however, you should place it out of reach of children and pets because it’s really very sticky.

 - Using natural traps.
 If you prefer home remedies, mix a cup of apple cider vinegar, half a cup of sugar, and a few drops of dish soap in a bowl and place it close to the infested area.
 The dish soap breaks the surface tension of the liquid and when flies try to land they simply sink.
 Note that this method doesn’t always work with the same efficacy and I haven’t really found the exact reason for that.

 The high survival rate of drain flies in homes is partly due to their behavior in the presence of light: they’re not attracted to light (many websites claim the opposite, however, studies show they’re wrong) and you can’t catch them all by using UV light either because more often than not they simply don’t care.